HyDevelop/HyLogger/README.md

 - Windows: Xshell 5 / Cmder 1.3.6 / CmdEmu 180626

-How to add support for Eclipse terminal:
+How to add support for **Eclipse terminal**:

+- Just use IntelliJ!
+It's 100% better.
-- ~~Just use IntelliJ!~~ Install `ANSI Escape in Console` plugin in Eclipse Marketplace.
+- Or install `ANSI Escape in Console` plugin in Eclipse Marketplace.